-Assistant Professor of Decision Science
+Assistant Professor of Health Decision Science

 Dr. Pandya loves teaching introductory health decision science and conducting research built on these methods.
 His areas of interest are: 1) applied decision science studies evaluating cardiovascular disease policies; 2) connecting cost-effectiveness analysis with broader value-based health policies being implemented or piloted in U.S. health reform; and 3) methodological topics within disease simulation modeling (calibration, validation, value of information).
 His research has been covered in The New York Times, National Public Radio, NBC Nightly News, and other media outlets.